 - SEC. \\\\\.
 Section 116.770 of the Code of Civil Procedure is amended to read: - 116.770. (a) The appeal to the superior court shall consist of a new hearing before a judicial officer other than the judicial officer who heard the action in the small claims division. - (b) The hearing on an appeal to the superior court shall be conducted informally.
 The pretrial discovery procedures described in subdivision (a) of Section 2019 are not permitted, no party has a right to a trial by jury, and no tentative decision or statement of decision is required. - (c) Article 5 (commencing with Section 116.510) on hearings in the small claims court division applies in hearings on appeal in the superior court, except that attorneys may participate. - (d) The scope of the hearing shall include the claims of all parties who were parties to the small claims action at the time the notice of appeal was filed.
-The hearing shall include the claim of a defendant which was heard in the small claims court division. - (e) The clerk of the superior court shall schedule the hearing for the earliest available time and shall mail written notice of the hearing to the parties at least 14 days prior to the time set for the hearing.

-(f) The Judicial Council may prescribe by rule the practice and procedure on appeal and the time and manner in which the record on appeal shall be prepared and filed.

-Comment.
-Section 116.770 is amended to reflect the elimination of the justice court, and the authority of the municipal and superior courts in each county to unify their operations in the superior court.
+The hearing shall include the claim of a defendant which was heard in the small claims court division. - (e) The clerk of the superior court shall schedule the hearing for the earliest available time and shall mail written notice of the hearing to the parties at least 14 days prior to the time set for the hearing. - (f) The Judicial Council may prescribe by rule the practice and procedure on appeal and the time and manner in which the record on appeal shall be prepared and filed. - Comment.
+Section 116.770 is amended to accommodate unification of the municipal and superior courts in a county.
 Cal.
 Const. art.
-VI, §§ 1, 5(b), (e), 10.

-Section 116.770 is also amended to correct references to the small claims court, which are colloquially acceptable but technically incorrect.
+VI, § 5(e).
+It is also amended to refer more precisely to the small claims division.
 See Section 116.210 & Comment.